ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 ## Creating an iocage jail

-FreeNAS uses [iocage][1] to create independent environments isolated from the operating system.
+FreeNAS uses [iocage][1]{: target="external"} to create independent environments isolated from the operating system.
 Such environments are called jails.
 This post uses a jail to host the Git server.

 The following steps show how to create an iocage jail and configure an user for git operations.
 Run the following procedure from a session in your FreeNAS server.
-You can use the [FreeNAS shell][0] for this purpose.
+You can use the [FreeNAS shell][0]{: target="external"} for this purpose.

 1. Fetch or update your version of FreeBSD for jail usage:
    ```shell